DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 - Who might be harmed?

-The question isn’t which framework is better.
+The question isn’t which approach is better.
 The question is: do you know what game you’re playing?

 Notas de Rodape